zineinc/floppy-client/README.md

 * protocol - FloppyServer protocol (http or https) - default value: http
 * path - path to FloppyServer instance, default value: empty string

+<a name="security"></a>
 Security credentials generator
 ------------------------------

 You can define security rules to upload or download file from Floppy.
-Class that is responsible to add credentials to upload or download request is Floppy/Client/Security/CredentialsGenerator.
+Class that is responsible to add credentials to upload or download request is Floppy\Client\Security\CredentialsGenerator.
 You can pass credentials to UrlGenerator::generate or FloppyClient::upload methods.

 ```php